 Caring For Your Senior Cat

 Healthy older cats can usually keep on keepin’ on.
-They don’t need a change in diet if the food they’re eating is still keeping them in good condition.
+They don’t necessarily need a change in diet if the food they’re eating is still keeping them in good condition.
+Your vet can give you advice if you do need to make any changes to your cat’s nutrition.

 You can also make changes in your home to help ease your cat into a comfortable old age.
 They include providing steps or a small ramp to furniture, a heated bed or an orthopedic bed to warm and cushion those old bones, and providing additional litter boxes—especially if you have a two-story home—so they don’t have as far to go to get to the bathroom.